 Understanding the gospel and the price Jesus paid for our sins is the key to gospel living.
 When we recognize that the only thing we deserve is death but God chose to give us life instead, it affects the way we live.
 At least it should.

 That’s one of the reasons the gospel is so important, it should change our lives.

 But how do we start a habit of gospel-centered living?
 I could just tell you to read your Bible and leave it there, but that wouldn’t help you much, would it?
 Gospel living has been part of humanity since the beginning of time.
 Adam and Eve were created to commune with God.
 They were to have intimate contact with the kingdom of God, experiencing His grace daily.

 But with sin came a new way of interacting with God.
-Man was now separated from God by a barrier that could not be breached except by a Perfect Person.
+Humanity was now separated from God by a barrier that could not be breached except by a Perfect Person.
 The plan of salvation was first expressed to mankind shortly after the Fall.

 “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” (Genesis 3:15 ESV).

 The idea that humanity should live a consecrated life has been part of humanity ever since.
 Oh, it has been called many things, like keeping God’s commandments, living holy lives or separating oneself from idolatry and heathen worship, but the concept is the same.
 God’s people are called to gospel living.
 We are called to be separate.